olneykimberly/Intro_scRNAseq/03_cellranger/README.md

   cellranger mkref --genome=cellranger_genomeDir --fasta=Sscrofa11.1.chrYHardMasked.fa  --genes=Sus_scrofa.Sscrofa11.1.103.filteredCellranger.gtf
   ```
 ## 4. Cellranger count
-- For now, two scripts are used to submit cellranger count to the cluster
-  - **cellranger_count.sh** - This bash script loops through all your sample IDs and submits a job to the cluster for each sample ID.
-Technically, the script submits the **counts.ogs** script with the sample ID passed.
-  - **counts.ogs** - This script actually calls cellranger count when given a sample ID.
-- Both scripts are located in this folder of the repository.

 ## 5. Cellranger aggr
 - The cellranger aggr command is used to pool/aggregate cellranger count runs
   - For example, we can pool all blood samples together
 - Create a libraries.csv file
   - Two required columns are sample_id and molecule_h5.
 The molecule_h5 column is the path to the molecule_info.h5 file output by cellranger counts.
-This is located in **sample_id/outs/molecule_info.h5**.
   - Optional metadata columns can be added and later viewed in the Loupe browser (e.g. treatment, timepoint)
 - The cellranger aggr command inputs a CSV file (containing paths to molecule_info.h5 files) and outputs a single feature-barcode matrix containing all the data
 - When multiple GEM wells are combined a GEM well suffix is appended to the barcode sequence
 - GEM wells are subsampled and have the same effective sequencing depth

 ## 6. Loupe Browser
 - Read in individual .cloupe files from cellranger count or .cloupe files from cellranger aggr (like pooled E. coli final blood)